-While the editor's words are technically true—the effects of a Fukushima-style disaster is functionally like a "dirty nuke," or radiological weapon—the implication that destroying or damaging a nuclear reactor would cause it to "function as a nuclear weapon" (like the type that was used on Hiroshima) is, sadly, Artistic License – Nuclear Physics.
+- While the editor's words are technically truethe effects of a Fukushima-style disaster is functionally like a "dirty nuke," or radiological weaponthe implication that destroying or damaging a nuclear reactor would cause it to "function as a nuclear weapon" (like the type that was used on Hiroshima) is, sadly, Artistic License Nuclear Physics. note

-Narm: The animated adaptation overall manages to convey hauntingly the horrors of war and atomic warfare... then Gen starts talking about the sorrounding debris and devastation rather casually.
+- The animated adaptation overall manages to convey hauntingly the horrors of war and atomic warfare... then Gen starts talking about the surrounding debris and devastation rather casually.
 Also, his mother's giraffe neck.

-Signature Scene: When the first victim, a small girl, is melted in the initial blast of the atomic bomb.
+- Signature Scene: The entire three-and-a-half minutes of the terrifying bomb scene, but particularly the part where the first victim, a small girl with a red balloon, is carbonized in the initial blast of the atomic bomb.